kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-server.md

 ### Basic Example { #basic-example }

-Simple example of extracting an API key from the `Authorization` header:
+Simple example of validating an API key, where `ApiKeyAuth` is the name of the security scheme from the OpenAPI contract:

 ===! ":fontawesome-brands-java: `Java`"